An ACT Government Website

 A cold chain breach occurs when vaccine storage temperatures deviate outside the recommended range of +2°C to +8°C.

-All vaccine fridge temperatures recorded below +2°C or above +8°C must be reported to ACT Health Immunisation Unit on 02 5124 9800.
+All vaccine fridge temperatures recorded below +2°C or above +8°C must be reported using the ACT Cold Chain Breach or Wastage Reporting form.
+Do not use or discard vaccines until advice is received.

 What to do if there is a cold chain breach